Skip to main content

 In 2008, following the Royal Decree 1923/2008 (Real Decreto 1923/2008), some of the ministerial departments were restructured and the commission was again renamed to the Interministerial Commission for the Youth.
 From that moment, the functions related with the childhood, were transferred to the Observatory of the Childhood.

 Originally attached to the Ministry of Culture, in 2008, this commission became part of the Ministry of Equality, now extinct.
 It was chaired by the Minister of Equality.
 From then on, its functions, composition and operation were regulated by the ministry.
 The General Director of the Youth Institute served as vice-president.
 The members-at-large represented the different departments.
 An official from the Youth Institute, named by the Commission President, served as the secretary.
 Additionally, the Chair of the Spain Council of the Youth was also named member-at-large.
-The last meeting of this commission took place in 2010 in the form of a plenary session.
+The last meeting of this commission took place in 2021 to address the new National Youth Strategy 2030.

 Inter-regional Council of the Youth (El Consejo Interterritorial de la Juventud)